Skip to content

 Can I ride someone else’s bike if I have insurance?

-You might be covered to ride someone else’s bike if you have comprehensive cover.
+You might be covered to ride someone else’s bike if you have a comprehensive policy, the highest level of cover.
 But not all insurance providers include this within their cover.

 If your policy does cover you to ride someone else’s bike, it will likely only be on a third-party basis.
 Check your policy to be sure.